American Gladiators (1989 TV series): Season 5

 32 contenders competed over the course of the season.

 For the first time, there were no wildcard spots used in the tournament.
 Instead, the preliminary round was used for the purposes of seeding, as all eight of the competitors on each side were guaranteed a spot in the quarterfinals, known in this season as the elimination round.
 After the preliminaries, the contenders were seeded 1-8 based on their performance.
 The tournament then proceeded as normal.

 Season 6–7

-For the final two seasons, each contender that won a preliminary round matchup was awarded a cash prize of $2,500.

 The tournament for season six was held over the course of the entire season.
 A total of 64 competitors were selected, and the format used was similar to the one employed on the British version of the program.
-In addition to winning, each contender hoped to have one of the four highest score totals of the season; the contenders that did so would face each other in the semi-finals, with the winners receiving an additional $7,500.
-The Grand Championship winners took home an additional $15,000 in cash, for a total of $25,000, and approximately $5,000 in prizes including a Versaclimber fitness machine.
+In addition to winning, each contender hoped to have one of the four highest score totals of the season; the contenders that did so would face each other in the semi-finals, with the winners facing off for the Grand Championship.